Landon Bytheway’s Foolproof Guide to Impressing Clients

 What’s your favorite project that you’ve worked on?

-I move on really quickly from project to project.
-I don’t really have a favorite.
-I don’t have a favorite and I don’t really know what to send you.
-The type of concept that I make is usually a lot of short-form content, that’s kind of my favorite medium right now is just really quick 15 to 30-second videos that are so fun.
+I move on really quickly from project to project, so I don’t really have a favorite.
+The type of concept that I make is usually a lot of short-form content.
+My favorite medium right now is fun, quick 15 to 30-second videos.
 A cool piece is the Beginner vs. Pro, the most recent one, Beginner with Ronin 4D vs. Pro with Osmo Pocket 3.
-That one’s kind of recent and it’s fun and a piece that I’m proud of because I shot it on a camera you wouldn’t typically shoot that kind of video with.
-But that’s one that I was proud of because it just turned out really good and it’s always fun to shoot a $3 million hypercar.
+I’m proud of it because I shot it on a camera you wouldn’t typically shoot that kind of video with.
+It turned out really well, and it’s always fun to shoot a $3 million hypercar.

-How do you search for music on Musicbed or some tips that you give other filmmakers to search on Musicbed?
+How do you search for music on Musicbed?

 Why do you utilize Musicbed in your work?